pragmagrid/pragmagrid.github.io/_posts/pragma39/2023-03-25-pragma39-posters.md

 <div class="border39">Proceedings</div>

 Accepted authors are required to submit a short paper (4-page maximum), related to your poster, according to the <a href="https://www.ieee.org/conferences/publishing/templates.html">IEEE template</a> (in A4-size).
 The short paper will be published as PRAGMA proceeding at the end of the year 2020.

 Please submit the short paper in PDF format through [EasyChair](https://easychair.org/conferences/?conf=pragma39) after acceptance notification.
-Please select the "Proceedings" track.
+Please select the "Proceedings" track. -->

 <div class="border39">Contact</div>

 If you have any questions, please contact our Poster and Student Presentations
-Chair: TBN
+Chair: <a href="mailto:fti@yarsi.ac.id">fti@yarsi.ac.id</a>